 - 1. Recruiting the best people to our Trust is vital for our continued success in providing the highest standards of education to our pupils. - 2.
 Not appointing the right people to our roles can have a negative impact on the performance of our Trust. - 3.
 The CEO is responsible for deciding on the arrangements to recruit to any post, with the exception of the CEO role where the Trust Board will be responsible. - 4.
-In carrying out our recruitment processes we: - 1. are committed to the creation of a safe environment for our pupils by operating safer recruitment practices in line with the statutory requirements and guidance. - 2.we will comply with the requirements of Data Protection Legislation (being the UK General Data Protection Regulation and Data Protection Act 2018) and any implementing laws, regulations and secondary legislation, as amended or updated from time to time. - 3. our Data Protection Policy sets out how we will comply with Data Protection Legislation. - 4. will comply with the requirements of the Equality Act (2010) and are committed to ensuring that throughout our recruitment and selection processes no applicant is disadvantaged or discriminated against because of the protected characteristics of age, disability, gender, gender re-assignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief and sexual orientation. - 5.
+In carrying out our recruitment processes we: - 1. are committed to the creation of a safe environment for our pupils by operating safer recruitment practices in line with the statutory requirements and guidance. - 2. we will comply with the requirements of Data Protection Legislation (being the UK General Data Protection Regulation and Data Protection Act 2018) and any implementing laws, regulations and secondary legislation, as amended or updated from time to time. - 3. our Data Protection Policy sets out how we will comply with Data Protection Legislation. - 4. will comply with the requirements of the Equality Act (2010) and are committed to ensuring that throughout our recruitment and selection processes no applicant is disadvantaged or discriminated against because of the protected characteristics of age, disability, gender, gender re-assignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief and sexual orientation. - 5.
 In the very exceptional cases where we are required to discriminate due to an occupational requirement this must be approved by the Trust Board who will provide reasons for this requirement. - 6.
 Recruitment will be solely on the basis of the applicant's abilities and individual merit as measured against the criteria for the job.
 Qualifications, knowledge, experience and skills will be assessed at the level that is relevant to the job. - 7.
 If an applicant makes the Trust aware, at any stage of the recruitment process, that they have a disability then reasonable adjustments must be considered to ensure the applicant is not disadvantaged by the process. - 8.
 We are committed to inclusivity and accessibility.
 We guarantee to interview a disabled applicant, provided they meet the minimum criteria for the job.
-This applies to all internal and external vacancies. - 2.
-Scope and Purpose - 1.
-The purpose of this policy is to set out our processes for recruiting, selecting and appointing any employee to work within our Trust. - 2.
-Sections 13 and 14 on Disclosure and Barring Service checks also applies to volunteers in our Trust. - 3.
-Safer Recruitment - 1.
-All recruitment must be in line with this policy to ensure that we identify, deter and prevent people who pose a risk of harm from working with our pupils. - 2.
-The recruitment of all applicants and volunteers to our Trust must, without exception, follow the processes of safer recruitment.
-All offers of employment will be subject to us being satisfied that the applicant or volunteer is a suitable person to work with children and young people. - Any person involved in recruiting to our Trust must read the "Keeping children safe in education" (2022) guidance (or updated statutory guidance) produced by the DfE and our Trust's child protection policy.
-These can be obtained from Headteacher/Trust HR/ Trust website. - 4.
-All recruitment must be planned to ensure that there is adequate time available to recruit safely.
+This applies to all internal and external vacancies.

+2. Scope and Purpose

+- 1. The purpose of this policy is to set out our processes for recruiting, selecting and appointing any employee to work within our Trust. - 2.
+Sections 13 and 14 on Disclosure and Barring Service checks also applies to volunteers in our Trust.